DanialArab/Geospatial_Data_Science/My GIS Projects/2. Exploratory Data Analysis on US Wildfires/README.md

 Fig. 2.
 3: Locations of the Texas wildfires from 1992 to 2015

 As shown in Fig. 2.
 3, east of Texas consistently experienced wildfire during the period of study.
 The wildfire center was shifted towards the Texas centre since 2005 (Fig. 2.
-3-14) and propagated towards the north around 2011 (Fig. 2.
+3-14) and the fire was propagated towards the north on around 2011 (Fig. 2.
 3-20)

+<a name="6"></b>
+#### US wildfire size distribution during time

 Also, it is useful to see if there is any trend in the wildfire occurance at different seasons/month during a year.